igordejanovic/rustemo/docs/src/tutorials/calculator/calculator.md

 ## Calculating expressions

-The last piece of the puzzle is to make our calculator really useful by doing the actual calculation.
+The last piece of the puzzle is to make our calculator useful by doing the actual calculation.

 When we are parsing input we are doing what we call "semantic analysis" which purpose is to transform the input to some other form which is of use in the